 Make a transformative difference for today’s students and the School

 Especially now.
-We continue to be the #1 ranked program according to U.S. News and World Report in city management and urban policy, and we are in a position to recruit the very best students to our program.
+We continue to be the #1 ranked program according to U.S. News and World Report in local government management (formerly known as city management and urban policy), and we are in a position to recruit the very best students to our program.
 Scholarship dollars are crucial to helping us achieve this goal.